 - Demonstrating expert knowledge on a particular topic (it’s really difficult to establish subject matter in paragraph)

 - Driving inbound visits and conversions (Google and users like long form content)

 If you want to exceed the minimum threshold, and share even more knowledge with users, by all means go for it.

-Finally, I recommend that each topic have on its own dedicated page, like Wikipedia’s content model.
-Trying to discuss multiple topics on a single, scrolling page with jump links is a common practice with glossary sections across the Web, but to me it dilutes the effectiveness of that page as an expert resource on a targeted topic for your audience.
+Finally, each topic should have on its own dedicated page, like Wikipedia’s content model.
+Trying to discuss multiple topics on a single, scrolling page with jump links is a common practice with glossary sections across the Web.
+However, this dilutes the effectiveness of the page as an expert resource for your audience.

 What’s more, a one page per topic approach is much more effective for relevancy scoring with Google and for ranking in organic search results.

 Where to Host Glossary Page Content on Your Site

 Where should these glossary pages live on a site?
 Here are some guidelines to follow:

 - Your glossary pages should all live in a dedicated resource center on your site, in the form of a “resource library” or “knowledge base.”
 Here you can list and organize your glossary topics as well as include other informational content types, like guides or videos or infographics to make a really comprehensive resource for your visitors.
 So if you don’t have a resources section of your site, create one.